 A Tier 1 notification is issued when there is the possibility of an acute threat to public health.
 If you are affected by a Tier 1 violation or situation, we will notify you directly within 24 hours.
 Depending on the nature of the situation, you will receive either a phone call or a formal paper notice.
 (Paper notices are placed in plastic door hanger bags and hand-delivered to your home.)
 This website and our Facebook page will also be updated as needed.

 ANY State College Borough Water Authority customers who do not have a phone number on file are encouraged to call Customer Service during normal business hours at 814-238-6766, We will only use the information you supply to contact you in the event of an emergency.
-(If we have your phone number on file, it is printed on upper-right corner of your water bill.
-If that phone number is missing or is incorrect, please call us right away.)

 In the event of a Boil Water Advisory, please review the information provided here.